IBCNServices/lab-kappa-docs/setup-windows.md

    ![remote_containers](img/remote_containers.png)

-1. Now you are ready to start the labs!
-Note that each lab might have additional installation instructions.
-Make sure to complete those before that specific lab starts.
+1. Now you are ready to start the lab!

 > Are you having problems during the installation?
 Please create an issue in [the docs repository](https://github.com/IBCNServices/lab-kappa-docs/issues).
 We speak both Dutch and English.